 To further test the viability of using this combination of flat reflective foils and reflective paint, we performed measurements of the light yield and timing resolution for these cells.
-We found that a MIP signal yields about 60 photoelectrons per cell using a 3×3 mm SiPM at 2 V overvoltage, which would be adequate for the EIC calorimeter insert [15].
+We found that a MIP signal yields about 60 photoelectrons per cell using a 3×3 mm2 SiPM at 2 V overvoltage, which meets the requirements for the EIC calorimeter insert [15].
 We also found an acceptable timing resolution of 600 ps at 0.5 MIP to 300 ps at about 2 MIP.

 Further studies can be done to optimize the light yield and uniformity, for instance by repeating these and other studies with various dimple geometries, as guided by earlier optimization studies such as [1, 2, 2, 9, 26, 39-43].
 More efficient SiPMs, such as those that use epitaxial-quenching resistors [44, 45] may further improve light yield as demonstrated in Ref.
 [9].
 Additionally, cells made with the injection molding technique [45] could help improve cell uniformity and simplify the assembly process even further.
 Alternatively, the scintillating cells along with the opaque frame and reflective material could be produced as a single piece with a 3D-printing technique [46, 47] that could facilitate the production of the irregular cells on the edge of the detector.
-Future reconstruction studies involving multiple showers will be necessary to quantify the physics impact of the cross-talk reduction that we report in this paper.